February 20-22, 2018 | Ritz-Carlton Pentagon City | Arlington, VA

 The annual Nuclear Deterrence Summit gathers U.S. and international leaders, experts, and industry executives in the field of nuclear deterrence to discuss management of the nuclear complex, the security of the stockpile, arms control negotiations, and strategic policy.

-With the upcoming transition to new U.S. leadership and the growing debate over how to balance national defense needs with global disarmament efforts, all eyes remain on policy makers, industry officials, and stakeholders throughout the U.S. nuclear enterprise.
-The Summit will once again bring these leaders together for the most timely discussions on the United States’ role in arms control and nonproliferation, potential changes to U.S. nuclear posture under a new president, and the dynamic nature of this country’s relationship with international allies and adversaries.
+Roughly 300 attendees joing us for the 2017 Nuclear Deterrence Summit, where we discussed the transition to the new U.S. leadership, and participated in sessions on how to balance national defense needs with global disarmament efforts.
+The Summit will once again brought leaders together for the most timely discussions on the United States’ role in arms control and nonproliferation, potential changes to U.S. nuclear posture under a new president, and the dynamic nature of this country’s relationship with international allies and adversaries.

 Session coverage from ExchangeMonitor’s Nuclear Security & Deterrence Monitor and Weapons Complex Monitor included: